openebs/website/website/src/blogs/2018-05-01-announcing-mayaonline-a-saas-platform-for-freeing-data-management-from-its-traditional.md

 ## Sifting through your PVCs and PVs:

-Microservices architectures typically split applications into multiple kubernetes PODs.
+Microservices architectures typically split applications into multiple Kubernetes PODs.
 It is not uncommon to have a production Kubernetes cluster with hundreds of PODs, in some cases even thousands.
 Each POD can have multiple volumes claims (PVCs), derived from a combination of storage classes (SCs) and resulting in volumes (PVs).
 Thanks in large part to our newly released Weave Scope integration, MayaOnline provides an efficient way to view, debug and for some scenarios manage these PVC and PVs and their relationships.

 One simple use case is sifting through the snapshots of a volume and creating a clone out of one.